 Given that, focus your preparation on how you will communicate and how you will structure your answers.

-The worst thing that you can do is to give an answer to an ambiguous question without walking through your thought process on how you arrived at the answer.
+The worst thing that you can do is to answer an ambiguous question without walking through your thought process on how you arrived at the answer.

-The interview is not about getting the right answer, the interview is an opportunity for you to show how you get to that answer and your thought process.
+The Google PM interview is not about getting the right answer; it is an opportunity for you to show how you get to that answer and your thought process.

 Build your own framework